 Expected social benefits

-- Increase community prosperity through job opportunities created by new development
+- Ultimately increase community prosperity through identifying potential job opportunities from new development.

 Expected cultural and environmental benefits

-- Unique aspects of Quandamooka and island culture featuring in the master plan will promote cultural exchange and sharing of knowledge with the community and visitors.
+- Unique aspects of Quandamooka and island culture featuring in the master plan can promote cultural exchange and sharing of knowledge with the community and visitors.